aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 `console.log` to print information into the terminal.
 :::

-Now you\'re ready to start aggregating the data.
+Now you're ready to start aggregating the data.

 ## Aggregations